0xPasho/personal-soldrive-indexer-deploy/README.md

 # Create database migrations to create the target schema
-npx squid-typeorm-migration apply
+npx squid-typeorm-migration generate
-# Apply database migrations to create the target schema
+# Apply database migrations to apply the target schema
 npx squid-typeorm-migration apply

 # Run the indexer